 1. Type the name of your motherboard make and model in Google search

-You can also use the manufacturer’s website to find your motherboard, but I find Google search as a very convenient method.
+You can also use the manufacturer’s website to find your motherboard, but I find Google search a very convenient method.

 2. Head over to the main search result for your motherboard (often the first result)